There are different types of kindergarten programs your child can go to.

 Early Start Kindergarten

-Early Start Kindergarten gives eligible children 15 hours of free or low-cost kindergarten a week.
+Early Start Kindergarten gives eligible children 15 hours of free or low-cost kindergarten a week for two years before starting school.

-To be eligible, your child must be three by 30 April in the year they'll start kindergarten, and:
+To be eligible, your child must be three by 30 April in the year they start kindergarten and meet one of the following criteria:

 - identify as Aboriginal or Torres Strait Islander

-- your family has had contact with Child Protection (or been referred to Child FIRST).
+- your family has had contact with Child Protection.